 The length of the extension cord depends on the gauge of the power cable.
 A 12-gauge cord will work up to 100 feet, while a slimmer 14-gauge cord only extends about 50 feet.

-Corded electric: Simply plug the unit into an outlet and press the start button.
+– Corded electric: Plug the unit into an outlet and press the start button.
 These models take their power from an AC power source, so there are no issues with low-temperature start-ups.

-Cordless electric: Some electric snow blowers will not start if the battery is too cold.
-It’s a good idea to store lithium-ion batteries at room temperature.
+– Cordless electric: Some electric snow blowers will not start if the battery is too cold.
+It’s a good idea to store lithium-ion batteries at room temperature to prevent this issue.

-Gas-powered: Gas snow blowers with a pull-start motor may be challenging to start in low temperatures.
-Make sure to use lightweight motor oil, such as 5W-30, which is designed to operate at these temperatures.
+– Gas-powered: Gas snow blowers with a pull-start motor may be challenging to start in low temperatures.
+Make sure to use lightweight motor oil, such as 5W-30, which is designed to operate at low temperatures.

 Periodically changing the fuel filter ensures contaminants won’t find their way inside the engine and negatively impact performance.
 The fuel filter is usually located between the fuel pump and fuel tank.